Have One on Me: Promotion and touring

-To promote the album, Drag City streamed three tracks, starting January 26 and ending on February 15, with each one of them being streamed during seven days. "'81" was the first to be streamed at the label's website and the resulting wave of web traffic overloaded their website.
+Drag City streamed three tracks, starting January 26 and ending on February 15, with each one of them being streamed during seven days. "'81" was the first to be streamed at the label's website and the resulting wave of web traffic overloaded their website.
 On February 2, the label streamed another new track via its website, "Good Intentions Paving Company".
-Pitchfork Media awarded the song the "Best New Music" tag.
-The reviewer compared Newsom favorably to Rickie Lee Jones and suggested that the song "may be the most humanizing song we've heard from Newsom", aside calling it a "rare thing, then-- an unapologetic love song that feels, you know, new.".
+Pitchfork awarded the song the "Best New Music" tag.
+The reviewer compared Newsom favorably to Rickie Lee Jones and suggested that the song "may be the most humanizing song we've heard from Newsom", aside calling it a "rare thing, then-- an unapologetic love song that feels, you know, new."
 On February 9, the nine-minute "Kingfisher" became the last one released.

-Aside this and touring in support of the album, Joanna Newsom performed "Soft as Chalk" at Jimmy Fallon's Late Night with Jimmy Fallon on March 6, 2010.
+Newsom performed "Soft as Chalk" at Late Night with Jimmy Fallon on March 6, 2010.
 Newsom performed "81" and "Jackrabbits" on Later with Jools Holland on May 4, 2010.
 Newsom also appeared on the cover of Under the Radar magazine for its May 2010 issue and in the August 2010 issue of Mojo Magazine.
-On August 12, Newsom performed "You and Me, Bess" and "81" on Jimmy Kimmel Live!
+On August 12, Newsom performed "You and Me, Bess" and "'81" on Jimmy Kimmel Live!
 The performance of "You and Me, Bess" was filmed in black-and-white.
-In support of the album, she also performed in festivals such as the Green Man Festival and All Tomorrow's Parties, the latter curated by Matt Groening also earned her a Simpsons cartoon by the cartoonist himself.
-During the tour, Newsom alongside Fleet Foxes's Robin Pecknold performed a cover of Kid Rock's Picture to critical acclaim.
+She also performed in festivals such as the Green Man Festival and All Tomorrow's Parties, the latter curated by Matt Groening also earned her a Simpsons cartoon by Groening.
+During the tour, Newsom alongside Fleet Foxes's Robin Pecknold performed a cover of Kid Rock's "Picture" to critical acclaim.
 Also, her song "On a Good Day" was covered by Pecknold and by punk-rock icon Billy Bragg for The Voice Project.
 Joanna Newsom also performed this song, incorporating a new instrumental section, in December of the same year on the Late Show with David Letterman.